The Cleanest Collagen Supplements for Skin, Joints, and Workout Recovery in 2026

 Supply: ~27 days

-Best for: Anyone who wants the strongest third-party certification and the highest dose per serving from a trusted brand.
+Best for: Anyone who wants athlete-grade third-party certification and the highest dose per serving from a trusted brand.

 2. Sports Research Collagen Peptides — Best Certified Value

-Sports Research matches Vital Proteins on certification while undercutting it on price.
+Sports Research matches Vital Proteins on certification tier while undercutting it on price.
 Each single-scoop serving delivers 11 grams of hydrolyzed collagen peptides (Types I and III) sourced from grass-fed, pasture-raised bovine.
-The product carries both Informed Choice certification (third-party tested for banned substances) and IGEN Non-GMO verification, a combination that very few collagen products at this price point can claim.
+The product carries Informed Choice certification, a third-party program that screens for banned substances, a combination that very few collagen products at this price point can claim.
+No Prop 65 warning was found on this product's current listing.

 The formula is single-ingredient, unflavored, and dissolves easily in both hot and cold beverages.
 It is Keto Friendly and Paleo Friendly certified, with no added sugars, artificial flavors, or unnecessary fillers.
-The 41-serving container provides roughly six weeks of daily use, and the per-day cost runs approximately $0.65 to $0.85, making it one of the best value-to-certification ratios in the category.
+The 41-serving container provides roughly six weeks of daily use.

-The primary difference between Sports Research and Vital Proteins is dose per serving (11g vs. 20g) and the specific certification (Informed Choice vs. NSF Certified for Sport).
-For most general wellness and skin health goals, 11 grams per day falls squarely within the clinical range and may be all you need.
-For joint or bone-focused goals where higher doses are studied, Vital Proteins offers more per serving.
+The primary difference between Sports Research and Vital Proteins is dose per serving (11g vs. 20g).
+For most general wellness and skin health goals, 11 grams per day falls within the clinical range studied for skin outcomes and may be all you need.
+For goals where higher doses have been studied, Vital Proteins offers more per serving.

 Dose: 11g collagen + 10g protein per serving (1 scoop)